sCrypt-Inc/scryptTS-docs/docs/how-to-publish-a-contract.md

 ## Create and Publish a Library Project Using sCrypt CLI

-The following command will create a demo scryptTS library along with tests and  scaffolding:
+The following command will create a demo `sCrypt` library along with tests and  scaffolding:

 ```sh
 npx scrypt-cli project --lib <your-lib-name>